 Make sure your computer has the latest version of Skype installed on it to ensure the best call quality.
 You can download Skype for free here.

 Make sure your students have access to a set of maps, atlases and globes.
-Registering at Bing in the Classroom provides a safe and ad-free search environment and maps for schools.
+Registering at Bing in the Classroom (US Only) provides a safe and ad-free search environment and maps for schools.

 Remember to organize a 5 minute test call before your lesson with another teacher, family member or friend to make sure everything is working correctly.